-Terbinafine hydrochloride tablets are contraindicated in individuals with a history of allergic reaction to oral Terbinafine because of the risk of anaphylaxis [see Adverse Reactions (6.2)]
+- History of allergic reaction to oral Terbinafine because of the risk of anaphylaxis [see Adverse Reactions (6.2)]

 Warnings and Precautions

-In the majority of liver cases reported in association with Terbinafine use, the patients had serious underlying systemic conditions.
+In the majority of liver cases reported in association with use of Terbinafine tablets, the patients had serious underlying systemic conditions.
 The severity of hepatic events and/or their outcome may be worse in patients with active or chronic liver disease.
-Treatment with Terbinafine hydrochloride tablets should be discontinued if biochemical or clinical evidence of liver injury develops.
+Periodic monitoring of liver function tests is recommended.
+Discontinue Terbinafine tablets if biochemical or clinical evidence of liver injury develops.

 Taste Disturbance Including Loss of Taste

-Taste disturbance, including taste loss, has been reported with the use of Terbinafine hydrochloride tablets.
-It can be severe enough to result in decreased food intake, weight loss, and depressive symptoms.
-Taste disturbance may resolve within several weeks after discontinuation of treatment, but may be prolonged (greater than one year).
-If symptoms of a taste disturbance occur, Terbinafine hydrochloride tablets should be discontinued.
+Taste disturbance, including taste loss, has been reported with the use of Terbinafine tablets.
+It can be severe enough to result in decreased food intake, weight loss, anxiety, and depressive symptoms.
+Taste disturbance may resolve within several weeks after discontinuation of treatment, but may be prolonged (greater than 1 year), or may be permanent.
+If symptoms of a taste disturbance occur, Terbinafine tablets should be discontinued.

-Depressive symptoms have occurred during postmarketing use of Terbinafine.
-Prescribers should be alert to depressive symptoms, and patients should be instructed to report depressive symptoms to their physician.
+Depressive symptoms have occurred during postmarketing use of Terbinafine tablets.
+Prescribers should be alert to the development of depressive symptoms, and patients should be instructed to report depressive symptoms to their physician.

-Transient decreases in absolute lymphocyte counts (ALC) have been observed in controlled clinical trials.
-In placebo-controlled trials, 8/465 Terbinafine-treated patients (1.7%) and 3/137 placebo-treated patients (2.2%) had decreases in ALC to below 1000/mm3 on two or more occasions.
-In patients with known or suspected immunodeficiency, physicians should consider monitoring complete blood counts if treatment continues for more than six weeks.
+Transient decreases in absolute lymphocyte counts (ALCs) have been observed in controlled clinical trials.
+In placebo-controlled trials, 8/465 subjects receiving Terbinafine tablets (1.7%) and 3/137 subjects receiving placebo (2.2%) had decreases in ALC to below 1000/mm3 on 2 or more occasions.
+In patients with known or suspected immunodeficiency, physicians should consider monitoring complete blood counts if treatment continues for more than 6 weeks.
 Cases of severe neutropenia have been reported.
-These were reversible upon discontinuation of Terbinafine, with or without supportive therapy.
+These were reversible upon discontinuation of Terbinafine tablets, with or without supportive therapy.
 If clinical signs and symptoms suggestive of secondary infection occur, a complete blood count should be obtained.
-If the neutrophil count is ≤ 1,000 cells/mm3, Terbinafine should be discontinued and supportive management started.
+If the neutrophil count is less than or equal to 1000 cells/mm3, Terbinafine tablets should be discontinued and supportive management started.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.